stagedml/stagedml/README.md

   [tensorflow-models](https://github.com/tensorflow/models), other libraries may be supported in future.
 Check the [full collection of adopted models and datasets](./src/stagedml/stages/all.py)
+* We do not support the deployment of trained models mainly due to the lack of author's time.
+Thanks to the atomicity of Pylightnix, the deployment could probably be done just by running `rsync` on the Pylightnix storages of the source and target machines.
 * We extensively use [Mypy](http://mypy-lang.org/)-compatible type annotations.
+* Unfortunately, StagedML is not tested as thoroughly as we wish it should.

 Install
 -------